VertigoRay/PSRedstone/README.md

 1. How do I ensure all versions of *PSRedstone* that I need are pre-loaded on a brand new system?
 2. How do I prevent version bloat and remove old *PSRedstone* versions that are no longer needed?

-Luckilye for you, anytime this Module is used, the version and timestamp will be stored in the registry under `HKEY_LOCAL_MACHINE\SOFTWARE\VertigoRay\PSRedstone\VersionsUsed`.
+Anytime this Module is used, the version and timestamp will be stored in the registry under `HKEY_LOCAL_MACHINE\SOFTWARE\VertigoRay\PSRedstone\VersionsUsed`.
-This will allow us to know what versions are still being used so that we can intelligently purge of unused versions.
+This will allow us to know what versions are still being used so that we can intelligently purge any unused versions.
 Of course, a brand new computer will not have older versions of *PSRedstone* installed.
 The easiest way around this (for now) would be to just install all versions os *PSRedstone* during imaging and let the script purge things after they have proven to not be in use.